 Though some car chases began with a very different approach.

-Mad Max never had a script.
+Mad Max: Fury Road never had a script.
 Its creators went off the storyboards, giving them their outline for how to shoot a chase scene.

-Now that we are a little more comfortable with the important elements of a chase, let’s write an action script based on the storyboards for Mad Max Fury Road.
+Now that we are more comfortable with the important elements of a chase, let’s write an action script based on the films storyboards.

 Here is the first, and very thrilling, chase scene.